briankim12/Inbox-Automated-Accountant/README.md

 1) Consume **You Need a Budget (YNAB) + Robinhood(RH) API** to gather necessary financial data
 2) Analyze my financial data to build new data and format them in a Microsoft Word Document using **docxtpl module**
 3) Attach financial report to email and send it to my inbox using **smtplib + email module**
-4) Automate job using AWS Lambda
+4) Automate python Script -> AWS Lambda Function + Trigger using EventBridge (CloudWatch Events) and API Gateway

 Passive Focus: